Alexandar016/Data-Analysis/README.md

-# Data-Analysis
+# Advanced Data Analysis

-These are mine python codes that are used in order to solve exercises from Data Analysis course
+This repository contains python task exercises with solutions, that are presented at University as part of Advance Data Analysis course for the master program "Computer Simulation in Science".